olafurpg/brum/readme.md

 automatically generate fine-grained targets for build tools like Bazel or Pants.
 The key features of Brum include:

-- High performance: benchmarks indicate that Brum can process somewhere between 200-300k lines per second.
+- **High performance**: benchmarks indicate that Brum can process somewhere between 200-300k lines per second.
 The exact performance varies from codebase to codebase depending on parameters like code density (for example, volume of
-- High fidelity: Brum uses the Scala 2 compiler meaning that it parses source code exactly like the Scala compiler.
+- **High fidelity**: Brum uses the Scala 2 compiler meaning that it parses source code exactly like the Scala compiler.
-- Easy to build from source: Brum only has one external dependency on the Scala 2 compiler making it easy to build the Brum codebase with any build tool.
+- **Small dependency footprint**: it should be easy to build Brum from source.
+  Brum only has one external dependency on the Scala 2 compiler making it easy to copy the codebase, build it from other build tools than sbt and tweak the code.

 ## Getting started